NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 flag instructed Nextflow to use the cached results from the previous run!

-As mentioned in the introduction, how Nextflow re-runs its processes is slightly different than Snakemake, in that Snakemake only checks if the inputs are newer than the outputs, whereas Nextflow also checks if any of the code or scripts have changed.
+As mentioned in the introduction, how Nextflow re-runs its processes is slightly different from Snakemake, in that Snakemake only checks if the inputs are newer than the outputs, whereas Nextflow also checks if any of the code or scripts have changed.
 This means that when you change the script section of a Snakemake rule (or an external script it calls) you need to run with the `-R <rule>` flag